AphidRuin/EconomicRegimeMacroHedge/README.md

 Task : Begin by defining economic regimes based on inflation or growth trends.
 Try to find the optimal hedge for the S&P 500 depending on which economic regime you are in.
 The hedges will be a mix of gold and US treasuries.

-Result: Portfolio optimisation in two ways:
+Result: Portfolio optimisation in two ways

 Hedged portfolio by minimising portfolio volatility vs. S&P 500
 ![image](https://github.com/user-attachments/assets/a3458c6d-46de-46a3-bdba-aeb9343e762a)